justimapa/petridish_simulation/REPONSES.md

 -answer to question 4.6

 *******************************************************

 ##Q4.7
 The SwarmBacterium:: will inherit from DiffEqFunction similar to the SimpleBacterium::.
 -answer to question 4.7

 *******************************************************

 ##Q4.8
 We need to redefine move, clone and getConfig as the were defined as virtual pures in the Bacterium:: class.
 -answer to question 4.8

 *******************************************************

 ##Q4.9
 We add the method, Swarm * getSwarmWithId(id), to the Lab:: and Petridish::.
 The lab getSwarmWithId will call the Petrdish's getSwarmwithId to get the pointer towards the swarm we want.
 -answer to question 4.9

 *******************************************************

 ##Q4.10
 The Swarm Destructor must simply destroy the pointers to the now deleted Bacteria.
 -answer to question 4.10

 *******************************************************
 ##Q4.11
 The Swarm Update(), will control if the SwarmBacterium is dead and will remove it if it is the case.
 -answer to question 4.11

 *******************************************************

 ##Q5.1
+Testing for types could be bad as the method cant't act polymorphically on the argument, but only on the current instance "this".
 -answer to question 5.1

 *******************************************************

 ##Q5.2
+Without this method, we wouldn't have the polymorphic behavior that we want between the different types of nutriments and bacteria.
 -answer to question 5.2

 *******************************************************
 ##Q5.3
+We chose to work with two maps: one map that associates an Id to a title and another that maps a title to a Graph.
 -answer to question 5.3
-we chose to work with two maps.
-One map that associates an Id to a title and another that maps a title to a Graph.

 *******************************************************

 ##Q5.4
+We counted the number of instances of each class with a static variable within each of the respecting classes which is incremented in the constructor or decremeted in the destructor.
 -answer to question 5.4
-We counted the number of instances of each class with a static variable within each of the respecting classes which is incremented in the constructor or decremetend in the destructor.

 *******************************************************